- Apple Watch Series 5 release date: 20 September, 2019

 There was still no mention of over-the-air watchOS updates or a switch to micro-LED, rather than OLED displays - but such an omission isn't all that surprising, considering such a change is, in truth, not expected to arrive until 2020.

-If you're more interested in the current range, read our Apple Watch buying guide, as well as our guide to the best Apple Watch deals - especially as the Apple Watch Series 3 has been given an official price cut to just £199/$199.
+More details and our verdict can be found in our Apple Watch Series 5 review.
+If you're interested in general advice, read our Apple Watch buying guide, as well as our guide to the best Apple Watch deals - especially as the Apple Watch Series 3 has been given an official price cut to just £199/$199.

 Apple Watch 5: Release Date